 The Ketogenic Diet

-You might find the answer a bit surprising, but David Goggins embraces a mostly ketogenic diet.
-With a combination of intermittent fasting and healthy eating, Goggins is able to stay lean but strong.
+David Goggins embraces a mostly ketogenic diet.
+With a combination of intermittent fasting (IF) and healthy eating, Goggins is able to stay lean but strong.

-The Ketogenic Diet is essentially a low-carb, high-fat diet (similar to the popular Atkins Diet).
+Keto is essentially a low-carb, high-fat diet (similar to the popular Atkins Diet).
 It involves putting the body in a state of what is called “ketosis” by reducing carbohydrate intake and replacing it with healthy fats.
-Being in ketosis causes the body to be super-efficient at burning fat.
+Being in ketosis causes the body to be super-efficient at blasting away fat.

-David Goggins regularly uses a fasting schedule that has him skip breakfast and not begin consuming any calories until around 11:00 in the morning.
+David Goggins regularly uses a fasting schedule that has him skipping breakfast and consuming his first calories of the day at 11:00 in the morning.
 This fasting helps increase ketone production and thereby provides much-needed fuel to his brain.

 This keto focus with intermittent fasting has been successful for Goggins in keeping his body lean while still providing him with enough energy and stamina to compete with the elite ultra-athletes around the world.